 Staying safe at work

 Employers and employees should work together to help reduce the spread of COVID-19 and know the symptoms of COVID-19.
 The complete list of COVID-19 symptoms is available on the HSE Website.

-If an employee has symptoms of the virus during work hours, your employer must have a designated isolation area for employees and must follow a specific procedure:
+If an employee has symptoms of COVID-19 during work hours, your employer must have a designated isolation area for employees and should follow a specific procedure:

-- The designated manager must direct the person to a designated isolation area, along a designated route (make provisions for one or more persons displaying symptoms such as an additional isolation area or have contingency plans in place)
+- The case manager or designated contact person must direct the person to a designated isolation area, along a designated route (make provisions for one or more persons displaying symptoms such as an additional isolation area or have contingency plans in place)

-- Arrange for the employee to stay in isolation before arranging for them to be transported home, or to a medical facility, avoiding public transport.
+- Arrange for the employee to stay in isolation before arranging for them to be transported home, or to a medical facility, public transport should not be used.

 - Carry out a full risk assessment of the incident to see what, if any, further action needs to be taken